ImSebz/PodcastChannel/README.md

 EN: Landing page of a Podcast Channel using only HTML and CSS

 ***
-ES: Proyecto de un Landing page de un Podcast Channel realizado en HTML y CSS
+ES: Proyecto de Landing page para un Podcast Channel realizado en HTML y CSS

 # Code by